Gorilla Families in East Africa: Discovering Their Habitats and Where to Stay

 In Virunga National Park:

-Mikeno Lodge: Combining luxury with adventure, this lodge sits amidst the lush forests and offers a comfortable retreat after a day of trekking.
+Mikeno Lodge: this lodge sits amidst the lush forests and offers a comfortable retreat after a day of trekking.

-Bukima Tented Camp: Originally a base for researchers, this camp is now the main starting point for gorilla treks and offers simple, functional accommodations in a spectacular setting.
+Bukima Tented Camp: Once a base for researchers, is now the main starting point for gorilla treks and offers simple, functional accommodations in a spectacular setting.

 3. Planning Your Visit

-The best time to go gorilla trekking is during the dry seasons, from June to September and from December to February.
-These periods offer the easiest trekking conditions and the least precipitation, although the parks are accessible year-round.
+The dry seasons, from June to September and December to February, are ideal for gorilla trekking.
+These months offer the best trekking conditions with minimal rainfall, though the parks remain accessible year-round.

 Permits and Preparation